 After that, the salt is wiped off and the legs are left to hang and cure.
-It’s carved off of the bone and served alongside other cured meats, sausages, and cheeses as an appetizer.
+The meat is carved off of the bone and often served alongside other cured meats, sausages, and cheeses as an appetizer.

 But under that broad umbrella of jamón there is massive variation in price and quality, and a difference in the type of pig it comes from, too!

-The most important variable when discussing Spanish ham is the breed of the pig.
+In fact, the most important variable is the breed of the pig.
 Because when it comes to Spanish ham, not all pigs are born equal.

-But while it may be considered the lower-level, everyday Spanish ham, quality (and price) can vary quite a bit.
+But while it may be considered the lower-level, everyday Spanish ham, its quality (and price) can still vary quite a bit.

-So just what is jamón serrano, and why is it different from Iberian ham?
+So just what is jamón serrano, and how is it different from Iberian ham?

 White Pigs (Cerdos Blancos)

-Serrano ham comes from pigs with the oh-so-inventive name of “white pigs”.
+Serrano ham comes from pigs with the slightly misleading name of "white pigs."

-If you picture a pig, you’re picturing a cerdo blanco.
+If you picture a pig, you're probably imagining a cerdo blanco.
 These pink animals are a common sight throughout the world, and the breed is usually Landrace, Large White, Duroc, or Pietrain.
-They were purpose-bred for industry, suited for mass-production of pork.
+They were purpose-bred for industry, suited for mass production of pork.

 You might be thinking, if the pig's pink, why is it a "white pig"?
 Aside from being much paler than their Iberian cousins, the proof is in the hoof.
 These pigs have white or light brown hooves.
 Look for it the next time you're in a Spanish bar!
 (The hoof is always kept on the leg at the bar!
 It's the quickest way to tell the quality of the ham, so make sure to seek it out).

-White pigs are almost always farmed intensively in enclosed pig houses and eat a grain-based pig feed.
-They normally live for no more than eight months, after which they weigh around 90-100 kilograms each.
-At its most commercial, the leg is cured for the bare minimum time, and is ready for sale no more than 12 months later.
+White pigs are almost always farmed intensively in enclosed pig houses and fed a grain-based pig feed.
+They normally live for no more than eight months, at which point they weigh around 90–100 kilograms.
+At its most commercial, the leg is cured for the bare minimum amount of time, and is ready for sale no more than 12 months later.

-Due to their breed, their conditions, and their diet, the fat is not integrated into the meat.
-You’ll see that serrano ham has broad strips of pink meat alongside strips of pure white fat, with no marbling.
+Due to these pigs' breed, living conditions, and diet, the fat is not integrated into the meat.
+You'll see that serrano ham has broad strips of pink meat alongside strips of pure white fat, with no marbling.
 The fat content of the pig is around 25%.

 Types of Serrano Ham